and welcome to our German Word of the Day. And today we’ll have a look at the meaning of

 - Eigentlich mag ich Bier.

-Let’s start with the dumbest way to start anything… a detour.
+And we’ll start with the dumbest way to start any tour… a detour.

 “eigentlich” and “actual” – two of a kind